-Unlike "hiding" friends on Facebook - where you exclude their posts from your newsfeed (and they never know), unfriending cuts the connection completely.
+Unlike hiding or unfollowing friends on Facebook - where you exclude their posts from your newsfeed (and they never know), unfriending cuts the connection completely.
 It's forever.

 When you unfriend people you're telling them that there's no place in your Facebook world for them.
 They are so offensive or obnoxious or boring that hiding isn't enough.
 You've got to cut the cord, slam the door, exclude them from your circle.

 Defriending is personal.
 Defriending hurts.

 Men have a harder time with this concept than women - thinking that being defriended hurts, but men typically have a harder time with reconciling feelings ... oh, never mind.

 Trust me, on this one.

 If you're using Facebook to advance your business, unfriending can cost you.

 People Know When You Defriend

 While Facebook doesn't officially notify the defriended, those who have been defriended usually figure it out.
 They'll see your name in a comment stream of a mutual friend and then will think, "Wow, I haven't seen him (or her) on Facebook lately.
 Then they hover over your avatar and see the ADD FRIEND button .... and then ... they know.
 You cut them out of your Facebook world.

 Why do it?
 If hiding is an option - an option that cuts the person out of your newsfeed but still keeps the connection - why defriend?